-To approach one of the biggest unsolved quests of mobility, the first question we asked ourselves was: Where do you start, when you want to know every road to Rome?
-We aligned starting points in a 26.503.452 km² grid covering all of Europe.
-Every cell of this grid contains the starting point to one of our journeys to Rome.
+To approach one of the biggest unsolved quests of mobility, the first question we asked ourselves was: where do you start from, when you want to know every road to Rome?
+We aligned starting points in a 26,503,452 km² grid covering all of Europe.
+Every cell of this grid contains a starting point to one of our journeys to Rome.

-Now that we have our 486.713 starting points we need to find out how we could reach Rome as our destination.
-For this we created a algorithm that calculates one route for every trip.
-The more often a single street segment is used, the stronger it is drawn on the map.
-The maps as outcome of this project is somewhere between information visualization and data art, unveiling mobility and a very large scale.
+Now that we had our 486,713 starting points we needed to find out how we could reach Rome.
+For this we created an algorithm that calculated one route for every trip.
+The more often a specific single street segment was used, the stronger it is displayed on the map.
+The maps as an outcome of this project are somewhere between information visualization and data art, unveiling mobility on a very large scale.

-The saying "all roads lead to rome" might refer a bronze monument built 20 BC called Miliarum Aureum (lat.
+The saying "all roads lead to Rome" might refer to a bronze monument built in 20 BC called Miliarum Aureum (lat.
 "Golden Milestone").
-This milestone was located in Rome erected by the roman Emperor Caesar Augustus.
-The Miliarum Aureum was used as a reference point for travelling through the roman empire.
-It was considered, that all roads lead to this monument.Read more
+This milestone was located in Rome and erected by the Roman Emperor Caesar Augustus.
+The Miliarum Aureum was used as a reference point for travelling throughout the Roman Empire.
+It was considered that all roads lead to this monument.Read more

-Now that we have our 486.713 starting points we need to find out how we could reach Rome as our destination.
-For this we created an algorithm that calculates one route leading to Rome, Italy for every starting point in Europe.
-The more often a single street segment is used, the stronger it is drawn on the map.
+Now that we had our 486,713 starting points we needed to find out how we could reach Rome.
+For this we created an algorithm that calculates one route leading to Rome, Italy, for every starting point in Europe.
+The more often a specific single street segment was used, the stronger it is displayed on the map.

 The calculation and presentation of these different routes is based on different pieces of open source software.
 GraphHopper was our central tool for routing our journeys.
 In total GraphHopper ran 20 hours while caluculating all routes displayed on the maps.
 GraphHopper works with Open Street Map data, which has also been essetial for our project.